26+ Haunted Houses & Scary Ghost Tours in Kansas City: Updated for 2022

 Come visit the wing of the hotel to see if you can feel ghosts wandering the halls.

-Mount Washington Manor Haunted House – NO Info for 2021
+Mount Washington Manor Haunted House – Info for 2022 TBA

 9515 E Independence Ave.
 Independence, MO 64053